AishwaryaSrimani/tax-calculator/README.md

 # Tax Calculator Web Application

-This is a simple web application built with Flask that allows users to calculate their overall income after tax deduction based on their gross annual income, extra income, age group, and deductions.
+This is a simple web application that allows users to calculate their overall income after tax deduction based on their gross annual income, extra income, age group, and deductions.